-Students enter MIT LGO with engineering backgrounds, significant work experience, and demonstrated leadership potential.
-They leave with two master's degrees, a skill set sought after by top operations-based companies around the world, and access to an extensive network of alumni whose positions range from senior vice president at Amazon to vice president and general manager at Boeing.
-The result?
-96% of the 2011 LGO class was hired before graduation with an average starting salary of $120,000.
+Students enter MIT LGO with engineering backgrounds, significant work experience and demonstrated leadership potential.
+They leave with a skill set highly sought after by top operations-based companies around the world, as well as access to an extensive network of alumni with roles ranging from senior vice president at Amazon to vice president and general manager at Boeing.

 One of the best ways to find out if LGO is right for you is to experience the program in person.